kayladrz/ScamLibs/README.md

 # ScamLibs
-this is a scam email generator inspired by Mad Libs.
+this is a scam email generator that follows the logic of Mad Libs.